monk-io/docs/docs/monk-in-10.md

-# Monk in 10 minutes
+# Monk in 10 Minutes

 This is a super-quick guide to get some containers running within your own Monk cluster, from start to finish.